rajdeepbaru/525a1/cs609-autumn2024_25-/lab05-Ryu/README.md

 1. Follow the [Initialization step](#is) for the two terminals.

-2. To set OpenFlow13 for the OpenFlow version, execute the following steps:
+2. To set OpenFlow13 for the OpenFlow version, execute the following steps in the *right terminal*:
 ```shell
 sudo mn --topo single,3 --mac --switch ovsk --controller remote -x
 ```